viklund/courses/rnaseq/labs/mapping_reads.md

 * ``-x /path/to/index/fileName`` specifices the path to the pre-built genome index.
 Note that the index consists of multiple files ending in ``.ht2``, and only the shared part of the filename should be indicated (e.g. ``genome`` if the files are called ``genome.1.ht2``, ``genome.2.ht2``, etc).
 *  `` -1 /path/to/read1/sample_1.fastq `` is where you should list your first-read FASTQ files that you wish to map
 *  `` -2 /path/to/read1/sample_2.fastq `` is where you should list your second-read FASTQ files that you wish to map
-*  ``-S outDir/fileName.sam`` is the name of the result file what will be created
+*  ``-S outDir/fileName.sam`` is the name of the result file that will be created
-*  ``&> outDir/fileName.sam.info`` will write any messages from HISAT2 to the specific file

 This should run fairly quickly and create the file you specified with ``-S``.

-If everything worked, HISAT2 should report some statistics about how many reads were mapped on your terminal.
+If everything worked, HISAT2 should report some statistics about how many reads were mapped, on your terminal.
 Save this information!

-If you run HISAT2 again, it can be useful to automatically redirect this information to a file, but adding at the end of the HISAT2 commandline: ``&> outDir/fileName.sam.info``.
+If you run HISAT2 again, it can be useful to automatically redirect the mapping statistics to a file, by adding at the end of the HISAT2 command line: ``&> outDir/fileName.sam.info``.
 Note that this will send all messages from HISAT2 (including errors and warnings) into the specified file, so make sure to check that file!

 ## Mapping short reads to a reference using STAR